Skip to content ↓

 Implementation:

-Our progressive units of work are designed to be adapted to meet the needs of our children and their own experiences.
+At Riverside, we use the National Curriculum to develop progressive units that are designed to build on prior knowledge and are built upon year on year as the children move up the school to maximise their learning.
+Learning is adapted to meet the needs of our children and their own experiences.
 Fieldwork sessions are incorporated into the units of work to actively engage the children in their learning.
+Children have regular opportunities to explain their Geography understanding through articulacy, as well as in writing.

 In Key Stage 1, our pupils develop knowledge about their own locality in Rainham, the United Kingdom and the World.
 They can understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.